Pitbull Chihuahua Mix (Chipit) Breed information

 However, in general, Chihuahua Pitbull Mixes do tend to shed more than other breeds .

 This is due to the fact that they have both short and long coats of fur.
 As a result, they require regular grooming in order to keep their coat healthy and free of tangles.

 Though their exact lifespan is impossible to predict, Chihuahua Pitbull Mixes typically live between 10 and 15 years.

-Chipits can also be prone to heart problems.
+Pitbull Chihuahua mixes can also be prone to heart problems.
 The Chihuahua part of the mix is particularly susceptible to a condition called patent ductus arteriosus, which is a congenital heart defect.
 This defect can cause the heart to work harder than it should, and it can lead to other serious problems, such as heart failure.

-Pit bull Chihuahua mixes can also be prone to another condition called pulmonic stenosis, which is a narrowing of the pulmonary valve.
+Pit Bull Chihuahua mixes can also be prone to another condition called pulmonic stenosis, which is a narrowing of the pulmonary valve.
 This condition can also cause the heart to work harder, and it can be fatal if left untreated.

 Chihuahua Pitbull Mixes do require some special care when it comes to their coat.
 Here are some tips on how to take care of your Chipit's coat: